 Many factors contribute to this trend.
 However, the nature of the medical clinic environment is a significant one.
 In an office, doctors are under pressure to see many patients in a relatively short span of time.

 That pressure is gone when meeting patients in their homes.
-This change in environment gives doctors the freedom to give each patient the attention they deserve.
+This change in the environment gives doctors the freedom to give each patient the attention they deserve.

 Although it may seem ironic that new technology is bringing back an outdated form of medical care, it makes sense this is happening.
 The benefits of on-demand doctor visits are clear.
 Thanks to on-demand apps, it’s finally possible to take advantage of them.